 For the first three years, we self-funded at a cost of $30,000 – $40,000 a year.
 It was expensive but our son was alive and sober, so we did it.
 Eventually we became a 501c3 nonprofit in order to accept donations.
 The intent is not to make money, but to change the treatment system.

 For the past six years, the Rock the Farm event has been our biggest fundraiser.
-It’s an end of summer music festival, being held this year on September 28th, in Seaside Heights, NJ.
-Last year we had 10,000 attendees.
+It’s an end of summer music festival, last year it was September 28th, in Seaside Heights, NJ.
+We had 10,000 attendees.
 All the money raised through ticket sales goes directly to offset the costs of sponsoring one hundred families through the program for one year.

 Last year we won a substantial grant from Impact 100 Jersey Coast.
 The grant enabled us to launch the Family Preservation Program, allowing us to bring in more families and services.
 Daniel’s story now is so small compared to all the other stories from the thousands of families we have helped.